HorizenOfficial/horizen-academy-v2/docs/Eliptic Curve Cryptography.md

-﻿
+﻿---

+sidebar_label: Elliptic Curve Cryptography
+title: What is Elliptic Curve Cryptography? - ECC
+slug: /elliptic-curve-cryptography-ecc/
+description: Elliptic curve cryptography is based on discrete mathematics.
+In discrete math, elements can only take on certain discrete values.

+---

-## What is Elliptic Curve Cryptography?
+# What is Elliptic Curve Cryptography?

 To explore *Elliptic Curve Cryptography*, we must discuss _public-key cryptography_ (_PKC_) schemes.